TransPimLib: A Library for Efficient Transcendental Functions on Processing-in-Memory Systems: Conclusion

 We believe that \libname~methods can be suitable for other \juanggr{current and future PIM architectures lacking native} support for these complex functions.
 The implementation of these methods for other current and future PIM architectures is subject of future work.

 \begin{acks} \juanggg{This paper appears at ISPASS 2023~\cite{item2023transpimlibispass}.
 We thank the anonymous reviewers of ISPASS 2023 for feedback.} We acknowledge the generous gifts provided by our industrial partners, including ASML, Facebook, Google, Huawei, Intel, Microsoft, and VMware.
 We acknowledge support from the Semiconductor Research Corporation, the ETH Future Computing Laboratory, \juanggrr{and the European Union’s Horizon programme for research and innovation under grant agreement No. 101047160, project BioPIM (Processing-in-memory architectures and programming libraries for bioinformatics algorithms)}.
+This research was partially supported by ACCESS – AI Chip Center for Emerging Smart Systems, sponsored by InnoHK funding, Hong Kong SAR.

 \end{acks}